 What is SQL error 823?

-The state 4 is used to differentiate the error from other errors with the same number, but in a different state.
+In the error message, 823 is the error code.
+The severity level 24 means that the error occurred due to problems with the hardware or software.
+The state 2 is used to differentiate the error from other errors with the same number but in a different state.

 What problems are associated with the 823 IO error?